Skip to content

 📝 AI Assistant Setup

-When you start sn-scriptsync, an agentinstructions.md file is automatically copied to your workspace root.
+When you start sn-scriptsync, an agentinstructions.md file is placed in your workspace root and kept up to date automatically.

 📚 Learn more: See agentrules/agentinstructions.md for the template and agentrules/info.md for detailed setup instructions.